Meghan Markle Files Lawsuit After ‘Mail On Sunday’ Published A Private Letter She Wrote Her Father

 “I lost my mother and now I watch my wife falling victim to the same powerful forces.”

 The letter that was published by The Mail was written by Meghan in August 2018, shortly after the royal wedding.
-By that point, Meghan and her father were in a frosty place in their relationship, as he first was caught staging pictures for money and later missed the wedding due to alleged health complications.
+By that point, Meghan and her father, a former Hollywood lighting designer, were in a frosty place in their relationship, as he first was caught staging pictures for money and later missed the wedding due to alleged health complications.

 View this post on Instagram